 As University of Western Australia Oceans Institute director Carlos Duarte explained in a lecture for the university's Inquiring Minds series, he and PhD student Julia Reiser anticipated they'd find plastics in excess of a million metric tons after sampling waters off the Australian coast and the world's five major gyres, or vortexes of ocean currents.
 Instead, they only found 10,000 to 30,000 metric tons.

-"It's not that we were happy to find that little amount of plastic, but it's much less than we thought we would find," Duarte said.
+"It's not that we weren't happy to find that little amount of plastic, but it's much less than we thought we would find," Duarte said.
 "This doesn't mean that plastic isn't being produced or released.
 It means that plastic is being lost at sea somewhere."

 Duarte listed three possible ways in which the plastic might be hiding.
 The first could be that plastics are broken down by the sun into parts so spectacularly tiny that they weren't detected by the team's equipment.
 Another option could be bacteria beginning to feast on the particles.
 But Duarte and Reiser found that one size of plastic, bits to two to three centimeters long, was notably absent from their samples.